kelvinola/Devops-Training/Project1.md

 The first thing is install our webserver annd for this project the webserver of choice is apache http server which is a widely used server software. it is a open source software the is available for free, it is fast, reliable and secure.

-Use $ sudo apt install apache2 toinstall apache
+Use $ sudo apt install apache2 to install apache

 <img width="1440" alt="Screenshot 2023-06-05 at 14 50 25" src="https://github.com/kelvinola/Devops-Training/assets/115745653/2e780689-eaac-4f74-aa37-93abe020a96b">